 Since as early as last fall, the Russian hacker group known as APT28, or Fancy Bear, has targeted victims … including its breach of the Democratic National Committee ahead of last year’s election.
 Last month, FireEye says those hackers, believed to be associated with the Russian military intelligence service GRU, have begun to use EternalBlue, the leaked NSA hacking tool …

 Anybody applying methodology of CrowdStrike and FireEye would identify “Fancy Bear / APT28” as an American government hacking group with much higher confidence than they have identified it as a Russian one.
 This is a contradiction, proving that their identification/attribution methodology is wrong.

-Missing from the Mueller Report was #1 bestseller in multiple categories on Amazon for some time.
-The full Mueller report confirmed and reinforced conclusions in the book.
+Missing from the Mueller Report was #1 bestseller in multiple categories on Amazon for a few weeks.

 ||My book Missing from the Mueller Report (Edition 1.5) is updated and available on Amazon in paperback and e-book formats.
 The most important part of the Mueller Report is not what it contains, but what it omits.
 The report has not been made public yet, but the conduct of the investigation combined with the AG summary provide enough information to answer this question.
 There has never been an investigation more absurd, corrupt, or harmful to the nation than that of Mueller’s against President Trump.

 Matt Taibbi, The Press Will Learn Nothing From the Russiagate Fiasco:

 You know what was fake news?
 Most of the Russiagate story.
 There was no Trump-Russia conspiracy, that thing we just spent three years chasing.
 The Mueller Report is crystal clear on this.